rate-nl/ISO/readme.md

 | --------------------------- | ------------------- | -------------------------- | ---------------------------------- |
 | Security Awareness Training | All employees       | Upon onboarding + annually | Online session / internal training |

+### 2.1 Training Content

+All employees receive annual training covering at minimum:

+- Security responsibilities when working remotely or from a home office
+- Enforcing VPN usage and device encryption at all times
+- Securing home WiFi and creating a private, access-restricted workspace
+- Prohibition of guest or family member access to Rate devices or data
+- Physical security of Rate equipment (lock room, alarm, camera awareness)
+- Awareness of risks of device loss, theft, or shoulder surfing in a home environment
+- Recognizing, reporting, and responding to incidents when working remotely
+- Password security, phishing, and social engineering
+- Updates on any new ISMS policies or procedures affecting remote work

+These topics are reviewed and updated annually to reflect new risks or organizational changes.

 ## 3. Compliance Tracking

 - Training completion records are **logged and retained** in **Google Drive**.